What is a general anaesthetic?

 How is a general anaesthetic given?

-You will usually meet with a specialist doctor called an anaesthetist before the surgery.
+You will usually meet with an anaesthetist before the surgery.
 That might be in the few days before your surgery, or it might be in the hour before surgery.

 Your anaesthetist will ask you about your health and how you have dealt with anaesthetics in the past.
 They may also ask about the medicines you take, whether you have allergies and whether or not you smoke.

 You should provide any medical information you may have from a previous anaesthetist.